NCIOCPL/r4r-content/resources/resource13.md

     - doc: cbiit
 pocs: []
 ---
-A unified platform for integrative genomic-proteomic-metabolomic data analysis and informatics in cancer research.
-Galaxy-P is a multi-omics informatics platform.
-The focus of the platform is integrative analysis of genomics, transcriptomics and mass spectrometry-based proteomics and metabolomics data.
+Galaxy-P is a multi-omics informatics platform—a unified platform for integrative genomic-proteomic-metabolomic data analysis and informatics in cancer research.
+The focus of the platform is integrative analysis of genomics, transcriptomics, and mass spectrometry-based proteomics and metabolomics data.